ArkaStark/OptCon_FlexibleSurface_ArMiNa/README.md

 The task to be run can be set from the variable task_to_run writing a number 1 to 4.
 If the plot for Armijo line search is needed put Armijo solver = True , otherwise a constant stepsize = 1 will be used.

-### newton_optimal_controller.py
-this file implements a newton closed loop taking as input a reference curve and computing an optimal trajectory.

 ### armijo.py
 this file implements the line search following the Armijo algorithm.